Case Studies

 The Challenge

-The Highland Council recognised that city centre visitors now expect WiFi as standard and that a lot of metropolises around the world are starting to offer free connectivity.
+The Highland Council recognised that city center visitors now expect WiFi as standard and that a lot of metropolises around the world are starting to offer free connectivity.
 People want to be able to browse the web, access social media and engage with online content whenever and wherever they may be.
 Therefore, to meet the demands of their consumers the council sought a free, secure, connectivity solution that shoppers, visitors, residents and local business owners could access.

-Gaining a detailed understanding of who actually visits Inverness, including visitor names, ages, gender and where they’ve travelled from was also important to the council.
+Gaining a detailed understanding of who actually visits Inverness, including visitor names, ages, gender and where they’ve traveled from was also important to the council.
 Having limited visibility of their visitors prohibited them from making effective, strategic changes to the city’s facilities, events and promotions according to their core visitor demographic.
 It also stopped them from delivering relevant, targeted communications to specific customer segments and individuals.

 Discussions & Installation